brandendupont-mcw/second-cms/src/documentation-pages/sentencing.md

 <iframe title="PPI 8.7 Disproportionate Punishment for the Poor - Median Income" aria-label="Interactive line chart" id="datawrapper-chart-GFxh7" src="https://datawrapper.dwcdn.net/GFxh7/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="400"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(e){if(void 0!==e.data["datawrapper-height"]){var t=document.querySelectorAll("iframe");for(var a in e.data["datawrapper-height"])for(var r=0;r<t.length;r++){if(t[r].contentWindow===e.source)t[r].style.height=e.data["datawrapper-height"][a]+"px"}}}))}();
 </script>

+**\[Add any reflections or comments on trends, current value, and/or planned activities on the above PPI]**

+## Notes:

+Important note: This data reflects only those cases where a sentence was ultimately imposed.
+Cases that resulted in diversion, an outright dismissal, or some other resolution, are not reflected here.

+This data represents initial sentences only, sometimes a case may have a subsequent sentence in cases where there are grounds for a motion to reconsider.
+Those are not represented here.